hrani/HillTau/Documentation.md

 ![alt text](./Images/singleStim_exc.png?raw=true "Apply single stimulus")

 Here we assign molecule 'input' to value 1 uM at time 5 seconds, and the stimulus turns off at 10 seconds.
+This is shown in the blue plot.
 Note that the units of the model are the default millimolar, so the stimulus must also be in the same units.

 ### Giving multiple stimuli

-	python ../PythonCode/hillTau.py HT_MODELS/bcm_bistable.json -r 100 -s Ca 2 10 11 -s Ca 0.3 50 80
+	python ../PythonCode/hillTau.py HT_MODELS/bcm_bistable.json -r 100 -s Ca 2 10 11 -s Ca 0.3 50 80 -p Ca,synAMPAR,on_CaMKII
 ![alt text](./Images/doubleStim_synapse.png?raw=true "Apply double stimulus")

+This model has a bistable mediated by CaMKII feedback, which is triggered by a Ca input.
+There is also a Ca-activated phosphatase CaN which acts to inhibit and hence turn off the activity of the CaMKII.
+Thus the Ca input both excites the CaMKII, and via CaN, inhibits it.
+These two counteracting processes act at different speeds and concentrations.

 Here we give a brief strong Ca stimulus to turn on the bistable, and a long, low Ca stimulus to turn it off again.
+The CaMKII in turn activates the synaptic AMPA receptor (synAMPAR) as a readout of synaptic weight.
+Note that the model units are in uM (micromolar), and so the stimulus units are handled also in uM.

 ## Use of HillTau as a library

 HillTau is a Python script, so there are a lot of functions you can access if you want.
-Only four are needed or recommended:
+Only a few are needed or recommended:

 1. loadHillTau( filename )